Deploy and manage AI workloads on Scaleway infrastructure with CircleCI

 , and test-deployment

-— are based on our existing blog post.
+— are based on a previous blog post.
 You can review that tutorial for more detail.
 This tutorial covers the differences between the two repositories that are specific to building on Scaleway’s GPU infrastructure.

 In short, for each of the jobs, there is a corresponding Python script in the ml/